PC-Admin/PC-Admins-Synapse-Setup-Guide-2/README.md

 ```
 Add:
 ```
-# Comment everything above out and add this to the bottom:
+# Append this to the bottom of the new turnserver config:
 listening-port=3478
 tls-listening-port=5349
 lt-cred-mech